 KPI IDEA #2: THINK ‘EM DYNAMICALLY

-An airline KPI idea, or call it piece of advice, I promoted at the end of 2019 (see here) for the first time.
+For the first time, an airline KPI idea, or call it a piece of advice, I promoted at the end of 2019 (see here).
 With the mentioned post, I described the relevance of dynamic KPIs in today’s rapidly changing world.
 Dashboards with a fixed set of KPIs are just no longer state-of-the-art.
 On the contrary, you have to set up solutions and processes that allow you to adapt new KPIs and replace or adjust existing ones swiftly.

 The current pandemic powerfully underscores the relevance of this approach.
-From one day to the other current KPIs are no longer relevant (at least temporarily), and a whole bunch of new KPIs is required to assess the situation.
+From one day to the other, current KPIs are no longer relevant (at least temporarily), and many new KPIs are required to assess the situation.

-So, you should definitely start thinking airline key performance indicators dynamically.
+So, it would be best if you started thinking about airline key performance indicators dynamically.

 AIRLINE KPI IDEA #3: MAKE ‘EM SMART

 Probably one of the hottest new concepts when it comes to airline key performance indicators (KPI).
-The idea behind smart airline key performance indicators is to not only calculate 10, 15, or 20 different KPIs but to calculate thousands of KPIs automatically.
+The idea behind smart airline key performance indicators is to calculate 10, 15, or 20 different KPIs and calculate thousands of KPIs automatically.